majidism006/2D-PORTFOLIO/README.md

 ---

-## What's Inside?
+## What you'll find...

 **Interactive Pixel World**
-Step into an apartment scene where each object has meaning — from my desk with a resume to bookshelves, frogs and cats!
+Step into an apartment scene where each object has meaning...from my desk with a resume to bookshelves, frogs and cats!

 ---

-## ⚙️ Tech Stack
+## Tech Stack

 - **Vite** + **React**
 - **Tiled** (for designing the 2D map)
 - **Pixel art assets** from various free/open sources
-- **Vercel** (for smooth deployment)
+- **Vercel** (for deployment)

 ---